hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 5. To view Audit's status, go to **Defend**, **Audit**, **Results**.
 All On-Demand Audit will have the name On-demand.

-6. To view Audit's results, click on the name of the Audit **On-demand**
+6. When Audit completes, Device Defender sends you an email (you need to subscribe to SNS topic in [session 1.1](#1.1-check-audit-settings), Option 1, step 11) To view Audit's results, click on the name of the Audit **On-demand**

 <img src="../images/checkresult.png"/>